Pull from Snowflake on Amazon AWS¶

 This automatically selects aws-snowflake as the Credential Type.

-5. Add Snowflake settings for the account name, the region identifier, and a square-bracketed list of a Snowflake table against which a query will be run to be sent to Amperity:
+Add Snowflake settings for the account name, the region identifier, and a square-bracketed list of one (or more) Snowflake tables against which a query that uses Snowflake query syntax will be run to be sent to Amperity:

 Caution